nmshd/documentation/_includes/scenarios/integrate/requests-over-messages.md

 No matter if you accepted or rejected the Request, the response will be similar.
 You can see that the Request moved to `status` `"Decided"`.
-This is where the enmeshed Runtime steps in and handles the Request based on you decision.
+This is where the enmeshed Runtime steps in and handles the Request based on your decision.
 It will send the [Response]({% link _docs_integrate/data-model-overview.md %}#response) to the Sender via a Message and move the Request to `status` `"Completed"` .
 This behavior can be observed by [querying the Request]({% link _docs_use-cases/use-case-consumption-get-incoming-request.md %}) again after a few seconds.